∼Plans related details are discussed ahead in this blog.

 You can click on the ‘View All Plans’ button to change your PWAfy plan.

 If you are using the executive plan then you can change your current plan before 7-days of the plan expiry date or in the trial period only.

 PWA for Android Devices:

 When your customers will visit your store using your store URL on their Android device, they will get such a display on their screen:

 Once you open the app, you will see this display having shop logo and tagline:

 PWA for iOS Devices:

 When your customers will visit your store using your store URL on their iOS device, they will get such a display on their screen:

 After clicking on the button shown in the image above, they need to click on the Add to Home Screen button as shown in image 2.

-Click on Add button to add the app on the home screen (refer image 4 of the app added to homescreen).
+Click on the Add button to add the app on the home screen (refer image 4 of the app added to homescreen).